Class WApplication

 • setInternalPath

-public final void setInternalPath(String path)
+public final void setInternalPath(java.lang.String path)

 Changes the internal path.